eduardoandrade/uaaopss/README.md

 <img src="images/figure_4.png" alt="Results" style="width:100%;">

 P.S.: You can check the statistic significance of the results by using the Wilcoxon signed-rank test.
 The file `wilcoxon_test.py` contains an implementation for this non-parametric statistical test used to compare paired samples or related groups, assessing whether their distributions differ without assuming normality.
 The only needed Python packages for its execution are `numpy` and `scipy`.
+More files like the heatmap example are available in `others`.

 ## 6. Paper References